Culture of Palestine: Modern music

 Palestinian music is well known throughout the Arab world.
 It reflects the Palestinian experience, primarily dealing with the struggle with Israel.
 A new wave of performers emerged with distinctively Palestinian themes following the 1948 Palestinian expulsion and flight, relating to the dreams of statehood and the burgeoning nationalist sentiments.

 Since the 1990s the subgenre of Palestinian hip hop has blended the traditional folk music elements of Palestinian music and Arabic melodies with hip hop beats.
 These artists see themselves as joining a “longer tradition of revolutionary, underground, Arabic music and political songs that have supported Palestinian Resistance”, "[tailoring] the style to express their own grievances with the social and political climate in which they live and work".

-Modern Palestinian singers include Mohammed Assaf, Yacoub Shaheen, Toni Qattan, and Elyanna.
+Modern Palestinian singers include Mohammed Assaf, Yacoub Shaheen, Toni Qattan, Saint Levant and Elyanna.